-Implementer Estimates Tasks.
+Implementer Re-estimates Tasks.
 Tasks are best estimated by the person who will do the work.
 [4]

-Individual Customer Budgets.
+Individual Stakeholder Budgets.
 When customer representatives can't come to a common understanding of priorities, they may need individual budgets of team resources.